manuelbieh/react-book/ecosystem/internationalization.md

 [Language].[Namespace].[Translation Key] = Translation
 ```

 It should be clear what we are referring to with language.
-This can either be `en` for English, `de` for German or even `de-AT` for German with a focus on the Austrian region.
-The property has object value which contains at least one up to an indefinite amount of **namespaces**.
+This can either be `en` for English, `de` for German or even `de-AT` for German with a focus on the Austrian dialect.
+The language property has an object which contains from one to an infinite number of **namespaces**.

-The **namespace** is a central feature of **i18next** which can be used if we so please.
-It allows for splitting large translation files into different parts which could be dynamically lazy loaded.
+The **namespace** is a central feature of **i18next**.
+It allows for splitting large translation files into different parts which can be dynamically lazy loaded.
 While this feature is not necessary for smaller applications, it can be game-changer for larger and more complex applications.
-It will help us to contain the size of the translations and to aid the readability of the translations, for example by using an own **namespace** for each page.
+It will help us to contain the size of the translations and to aid the readability of the translations, for example by using a **namespace** for each page.
 Translation files for these different pages can then be cared for independently and will only be loaded if they are actually needed.

-We always have to use at least **one** **namespace** in **i18next**.
+We always have to use at least **one namespace** in **i18next**.
 By default, it will be `translation`, but it can be changed in the `defaultNS` option in the configuration object of the `.init()` method.
-The **namespace** itself is also an object which contains the translations in the form of `translationKey: value` or `greeting: 'Hello world!'` to be concrete.
+The **namespace** itself is also an object which contains the translations in the form of `translationKey: value` — or `greeting: 'Hello world!'` to be concrete.

 The value _could_ also be an object: